niravmehtax/niravmehtax.github.io/_pages/curr_research.md

 	The results provide evidence of an LBD component, as well as an informative upper bound on the OJT component.
 	</p>
 	</details>

-## In Progress
+## In Progress :building_construction:

 * Why is there a "Return" to Teacher Experience?
-Using Evidence from an Incentive Pay Experiment to Distinguish between On-the-Job-Training and Learning-by-Doing Models of Human Capital. *Funded by SSHRC IDG Grant 430-2020-01098.*
+Using Evidence from an Incentive Pay Experiment to Distinguish between On-the-Job-Training and Learning-by-Doing Models of Human Capital.
+Funded by SSHRC IDG Grant 430-2020-01098.

 * Untitled Paper about Health Production (with Tian Liu and [Seth Richards-Shubik](http://www.lehigh.edu/~ser315)).

-## Needing Resurrection
+## Needing Resurrection :derelict_house:

 These are zombie papers, but instead of regular zombies (which need brains), these need time from me and/or someone else (you?!)...